Hawaii Assembly is inviting you to a scheduled meeting Every Tuesday at 7:00 pm.

-When the Founding Fathers of the 13 colonies started our government, they each represented their specific land areas and they formed what were then called “Jural Assemblies” which were groups of local people who came together at their local meeting halls to discuss how to self-govern their counties and Nation-States under Common Law (each state being a sovereign nation unto itself).
-Today Counties and Nation-States across America are once again forming Jural Assemblies to take a stand for We the People that will restore our lawful government.
+When the Founding Fathers of the 13 colonies founded our government, they each represented their specific land areas and they formed what was then called “Jural Assemblies” which were groups of local people who came together at their local meeting halls to discuss how to self-govern their counties and Nation-States under Common Law (each state being a sovereign nation unto itself).
+Today Counties and Nation-States across America are once again forming Jural Assemblies to take a stand for We the People and to restore our lawful government.

 Creating an Assembly for Hawaii